Geoplexity/Frontier/README.md

 The communication between the Java and C++ programs is achieved using the JavaNativeInterface so that they use the same frep datastructures without having to open and close files.
 The datastructures are explained in documentation/CCcodedocs/datastructures_overview.txt.

 FRONTIER needs access to an algebraic/numeric solver, and currently it uses Maple V (or a later version).

+### License ###
+Frontier is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The GNU GPL license can be found at [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+### Contact ###
+Meera Sitharam, CISE @ UF